nwy140/GameDevLog/ProjectTracker/docs/challenges/Challenge_GameAWeek.md

     - [ ]  Monetized $1 USD

 ### Setback
-Since you missed the polygon city pack november give away, you would have to  buy it back with the money you earned completely from your own game.
+Since you missed the polygon city pack november give away, you would have to  earn enough money to buy it back completely from your own game.